-Wardell Armstrong LLP (WA) was commissioned by Copeland Borough Council, to undertake an archaeological desk-based assessment for the Iron Line Project at RSPB Hodbarrow near Millom (centred on NGR SD 17917 78582).
+Wardell Armstrong was commissioned by Story Contracting Ltd to undertake an archaeological desk-based assessment for the Iron Line Project at RSPB Hodbarrow near Millom (centred on NGR SD 17917 78582).
+This report is an updated version of the report which was produced by Wardell Armstrong in 2023 for the then Copeland Borough Council.